 Antibiotics still have a role to play

 Sometimes antibiotics are necessary to treat sick animals.
 No one disputes that treating sick and injured animals with antibiotics is the right course of action.
 With improved feed technology, producers do not need antibiotics for increased growth and blanket distribution to livestock as a preventative economic measure.
-Their overuse is having real impacts on the effectiveness of antibiotics in human health.
+Their overuse is having real impacts on the effectiveness of antibiotics in human and animal health.

 Is your business ready for the

 Removing antibiotics from the food chain shouldn’t be an impact to your business, it simply requires is a swap out in your current feed systems.
 ProAgni ProTect C and ProAgni ProTect S, our advanced antibiotic-free ruminant feeds, not only achieve higher production efficiencies (up to 20%) but lower greenhouse emissions at the same time, ensuring a positive social and environmental outcomes for your business.

 Talk to us today about how our products can improve business without compromise.

 As an industry and as a one health community, we have a responsibility to ensure the future effectiveness of antibiotics.